Getting started with Java

 When you open a directory, it becomes the root of a workspace.
 You can view its contents in the Files view.

 Now let's initialize the project.
-This will generate the boilerplate and some example code that we can use to try out Fleet in action.
+This will generate boilerplate code and some examples that you can use to try out JetBrains Fleet in action.
 The steps differ depending on the build system.
-Use the tabs below to see the steps for a particular build system.
+Use the tabs below to view the instructions for your chosen build system.

 Initialize the project